cbg-ethz/V-pipe/tutorial_sarscov2.md

 ![SARS-CoV-2 report visualisation]({{ "/img/visualisation-sars-cov2.png" | relative_url }})

 You can use the mouse selection to zoom in region and double clicks to zoom out.

+> **Note:** The visualization and reporting features are still being continuously updated.

 ### Expected output